francescorn/francescorn/READMe.md

 Contact:

-Email: frances_c at cox.net or fcornwall at alum.vassar.edu
+Email me at frances_c at cox.net or fcornwall at alum.vassar.edu

 Note: Any spam or phishing emails will be handled accordingly